xtreme1-io/xtreme1/README.md

 ```

 ##### Start all services
 Enter into the release package directory, and execute the following command to start all services.
-If everything shows ok in console, you can open address `http://localhost:8190` in your favorite browser (Chrome recommend) to try out Xtreme1.
+Next, open the installed Google Chrome browser and go to `http://localhost:8190`.

 ```bash
 docker compose up
 ```

-> Some Docker images, such as `mysql`, do not support arm platform, if your computer is using arm cpu, such as Apple M1, you can add Docker Compose override file `docker-compose.override.yml`, which contains the following content.
-It will force using `amd64` image to run on `arm64` platform through QEMU emulation, but the performance will be affected.
+Apple M1 ???????
 ```yaml
 services:
   mysql:
     platform: linux/amd64
 ```

+下面的准备都拉到别处去

 #### Quick Start - Advanced